License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 Juliusz Słowacki, born on 28 August 1809 in Krzemieniec, was the son of Eusebius Słowacki (whose picture we enclose here), a professor of literature, first at the former Krzemieniec secondary school and then at the former university in Vilnius.
 His orphanhood from his father, which affected him as a child, was endeavoured to reward him by his mother, Salomea née Januszewska, who, despite her remarriage to Dr August Bécu, was thoughtfully guided by the following quatrain:

-"The one who knew how to canvas this canvas in Cupid's understanding,
+"The one who knew this canvas in Cupid's understanding,

-Having met him, we do not know which is more to be valued
+Having met him, we know not, that is, to value more

 Related persons: